BehroozZare/CSC148-Example/Section1/PyTA/README.md

 ![alt text](Figures/TooLongDoc.png)

 Here we can see that docstrings are not going to be fixed with the reformat option.
 While we can fix this with features such as "Fill Paragraph," we need to note that if we want to use the doctest capability, we can't change the line format as doctest only checks the characters of output with respect to input.
 This is basically one of the drawbacks of doctests.
-So let's fix the docstrings other than doctests.
-For example, in the following line, we can see that PyCharm lets us know which lines have a problem with an orange underline.
+That is, it is hard to write extensive doctests and maintain it as a single string change can cause us trouble.
+For this case, let's first fix the function explnation and then the docstring.
+In the following line, we can see that PyCharm lets us know which lines have a problem with an orange underline.

 ![alt text](Figures/LongDocTestExample.png)